fin-cli/scaffold-command/README.md

 * `phpunit.xml.dist` is the configuration file for PHPUnit.
 * `.circleci/config.yml` is the configuration file for CircleCI.
 Use `--ci=<provider>` to select a different service.
-* `bin/install-wp-tests.sh` configures the WordPress test suite and a test database.
+* `bin/install-fp-tests.sh` configures the FinPress test suite and a test database.
 * `tests/bootstrap.php` is the file that makes the current plugin active when running the test suite.
 * `tests/test-sample.php` is a sample file containing test cases.
 * `.phpcs.xml.dist` is a collection of PHP_CodeSniffer rules.